-Parental leave insurance (Föräldraförsäkringen) consists of parental benefit, temporary parental benefit, pregnancy benefit, and special days for the other parent.
+Parental leave insurance (Föräldraförsäkringen) consists of parental leave at birth, temporary parental leave at sickness, maternity allowance, and special days for the father.

-Parental benefit is the biggest part of the parental leave insurance and which all parents are eligible to.
+Parental leave at birth is the biggest part of the parental leave insurance and which all parents are eligible to.
 The days can be used from 60 days before the expected birth until the day when the child is 8 years old, or has passed the first year at school.
 Both parents have the right to half of the days, but can give up all days (up to 90) to the other parent.
 It is possible to get the benefit full time or part time.
 The benefit is taxable.
 If the parents get twins, 90 extra days are paid out according to the 80 per cent rule and 90 days according to the basic level.

-Temporary parental benefit.
-For children under the age of 12 (and in certain cases under 16) temporary parental benefit can be paid.
+Temporary parental leave at sickness.
+For children under the age of 12 (and in certain cases under 16) temporary parental leave at sickness can be paid.
 The benefit can be paid for 60 (+ 60 additional days) working days per year, when a parent needs to stay away from work.
 Parents of a seriously sick child can get an unlimited number of days until the age of 18.
 It is possible to get the benefit full time or part time.
 The benefit is taxable.

-Pregnancy benefit.
-If the work conditions make it impossible to work, a pregnant woman can apply for pregnancy benefit during maximum 50 days.
+Maternity allowance.
+If the work conditions make it impossible to work, a pregnant woman can apply for maternity allowance during maximum 50 days.
 The benefit rules are the same as for the sickness benefit.
 The benefit is taxable.

-Special days for the other parent.
-The parent who is not pregnant has the right to temporary parental benefit for 10 days when the baby is born or adopted.
+Special days for the father.
+The father has the right to temporary parental benefit for 10 days when the baby is born or adopted.
 The days have to be used within 60 days after the child's arrival at home.
-The benefit rules are the same as for the temporary parental benefit.
+The benefit rules are the same as for the temporary parental leave at sickness.